xsxs-dev/Save-MobileGestalt/README.md

 Or rely on firmware parsing and offline analysis via IPSW files

 # Download
-You can download the Save MobileGestalt .shortcut file here()
+You can download the Save MobileGestalt .shortcut file [here](https://raw.githubusercontent.com/xsxs-dev/Save-MobileGestalt/refs/heads/main/Save%20MobileGestalt%20.zip)

+# Usage
+Press on the file and download it.
+After downoad go to files app and click on the file.
+You will be redirected to the Shortcuts app and have to confirm the shortcut.
+After that click on the shortcut and press allow and then select where the MobileGestalt file will save